nickcherry/angular-custom-select/README.md

 angular.module('your-amazing-app', ['angular-custom-select'])
 ```

 Then use `ng-repeat` and `ng-options` [as you normally would](https://docs.angularjs.org/api/ng/directive/select).
-At the moment, `angular-custom-select` can handle arrays of strings or objects, but objects aren't supported yet.
+At the moment, `angular-custom-select` can handle arrays of strings or objects, but it does not yet support iteration over objects.
 Below are some examples.

 ### Array of Strings